 The Vancouver Asahi Story

-The Asahi Baseball Association (formerly known as the Canadian Nikkei Youth Baseball Club) was first established to commemorate the Vancouver Asahi Team and host a Tribute Game.
-73 years ago, the Vancouver Asahi played its last game as Canadians of Japanese descent were removed from the west coast of British Columbia and sent to internment camps.
+The Asahi Baseball Association was first established to commemorate the Vancouver Asahi Team and host a Tribute Game.
+83 years ago, the Vancouver Asahi played its last game as Canadians of Japanese descent were removed from the west coast of British Columbia and sent to internment camps.
 Up to 1941, the Asahi were the pride of the Japanese Canadian community and a symbol for equality and respect in times of harsh racial discrimination.

 The Asahi story is one of perseverance and ingenuity.
 To outplay more powerful teams, they adopted such strategies which became known as ‘brainball’ or “smartball’ by bunting and aggressive base stealing.
 From 1922, the Asahi won successive championships in the Vancouver Industrial League.
 The Asahi were inducted into the Canadian Baseball Hall of Fame in 2003 and the BC Sports Hall of Fame in 2005.